seanocali/TiltedControls/README.md

 #### This is a true carousel that loops content.

-#### It has unique features not found in other carousels such as wheel mode, warping, and brush animation support for custom controls that use CompositionBrush elements.
+#### It has unique features not found in other carousels such as wheel mode, warping, and CompositionBrush animation support.

 ## Properties